-- Arrange with the office to come into school to administer the medicine themselves if they so wish (school medicine form to still be completed) - or - Complete a school medicine form, requesting permission for a member of staff to administer the medicine. - Deliver the medicine together with the form to the school office.
+- Complete a school medicine form, requesting permission for a member of staff to administer the medicine. - ♦ Deliver the medicine together with the form to the school office.
 It also needs collecting by the adult and not the child.
-The medical forms will be filed in the school office. - Permission should never be taken over the telephone or after medication has been given. - The Headteacher has made the decision that here in the school we will allow parents/carers to administer none prescribed medicines to their own children.
+The medical forms will be filed in the school office. - Permission should never be taken over the telephone or after medication has been given. - ♦ The Head Teacher has made the decision that here in the school we will allow parents/carers to administer none prescribed medicines to their own children.
 However this will still need to be recorded at the office.